Stage 2 HSIE Geography | Waste warriors incursion

 Students will be introduced to the Georges Riverkeeper, an organisation that advocates for and protects the Georges River.
 They want zero litter in the Georges River.
 To this end, they educate the community on waste and organise volunteer clean up days to remove waste pollution from the river.

-Using iPads students will create a multimodal text campaign to persuade the school community to strive for zero litter at home, in school and in every day.
+Students will create a campaign to persuade the school community to strive for zero litter at home, in school and in every day.

-Connect with our Zero litter in the Georges River project to engage in active citizenship.
+Connect with our Zero litter in the Georges River learning resources to engage in active citizenship.

 Suggested timetable